IL2HorusTeam/il2fb-mission-parser/docs/parsers/flight-info.rst

 Section names
 -------------

-Sections which describe flights use flight IDs as own names.
+Sections which describe flights use flight IDs as their names.
 Flight ID consists of code name and two digits at the right side, e.g. ``3GvIAP10``.

 Code name is a code name of a regiment or a default code of a particular air force.
-For example, ``3GvIAP`` is a name of regiment of VVS RKKA and ``r01`` is default prefix for that air force (see the
-`list of air forces <http://bit.ly/1lGPDPE>`_).
+For example, ``3GvIAP`` is a name of regiment of VVS RKKA and ``r01`` is default prefix for that air force (see the `list of air forces`_).

-Two digits in the flight ID mean squadron and flight number respectively.
+Two digits in the flight ID mean squadron and flight indexes respectively.
 Both of them use zero-based numbering, so ``00`` means 1st squadron, 1st flight.
 There can be up to 4 squadrons in a regiment with up to 4 flights in a squadron.
 Code of the 4th flight in the 4th squadron will be ``33``.